donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 ## 10.2.2	General

 A DSC pertains to the reuse of the data that was used for a scientific publication.
-Every publication of which the results are based on data must be represented in the repository as a RDC, and therefore every DSC is associated with a RDC.
+Every publication of which the results are based on data must have an associated DSC that contains all these data.
+Note that all these publications are also represented in the repository as a RDC, and therefore every DSC is associated with a RDC.

 A DSC contains (part of) the data of one or more DACs as well as additional files.
 These additional files contain relevant information, both for external researchers that want to reanalyze the data to extend the published results and those that only want to reproduce these results.